espressif/esp-idf/docs/en/api-guides/tools/idf-monitor.rst

 File Location
 ~~~~~~~~~~~~~

 The default name for a configuration file is ``esp-idf-monitor.cfg``.
-First, the same directory ``esp-idf-monitor`` is being run in is inspected.
+First, the same directory ``esp-idf-monitor`` is being run if is inspected.

 If a configuration file is not found here, the current user's OS configuration directory is inspected next: